Women’s History Month: Seventy Years of Change and the Women Who Refused to Wait

 The impact extends far beyond individual careers.
 It strengthens the industry itself.
 Maria Maris, an FWA President’s Circle member and Co-Chair of the Global Markets and Economy Committee, believes the next generation will benefit directly from these investments.
 “I think it’s going to help the industry gain better talent, more support, and women and others will be able to gain a lot more.
 Especially the educational programs and the mentorship programs, those are the ones that we are trying to drive the most, and I think the next generation will gain from that.”

 Despite the progress of the past seventy years, the work is not finished.
 The gender pay gap persists.
 Wealth disparities remain.
 Caregiving responsibilities continue to shape career trajectories for many women.
-But the direction of change is unmistakable.
+The work of the FWA remains vital.

 In 1956, women in finance were still proving they belonged.
 Today, women are building capital, companies, and global influence.
 Reflecting on how far the industry has come, Betsy offers a lighthearted perspective on the moment that started it all.
 “We’re glad the Young Men’s Investment Club said no.